128technology/docs/docs/intro_installation_bootable_media.md

 :::important
 If you require strict FIPS compliance, the `fips=1` kernel option must be added to the kernel command line during system installation to ensure that key generation is done with FIPS approved algorithms and continuous monitoring tests in place.

-If FIPS enablement retrospectively via RPM installation, the already created accounts could be using non-FIPS compliant cyphers.
+If FIPS enablement is done retrospectively via RPM installation, the already created accounts could be using non-FIPS compliant cyphers.
 :::

 Use the following procedure to enable FIPS enforcement.